beejjorgensen/cs344_curriculum/week05/exploration-5.1.md

 * _Physical Memory_: the memory chips/sticks/cards hardware that you buy
 * _Virtual Memory_: the memory a process thinks it has

-On 64-bit machines, the virtual memory space is _vast_.
+On 64-bit machines, the virtual address space is _vast_.
 There are 18,446,744,073,709,551,616 addresses.
 This is the world that every process sees from its perspective.